In a future of autonomous vehicles, sure there will be cars. But, not as we know them.

 BMW made a statement with its "sculptural" autonomous display vehicle, and its portrayal of a clear vision for the car to become a social space—like a living room where you can entertain friends.

-They were careful not to only focus on the tech, understanding that to feel like a comfortable, homely space, it's necessary to balance analog and digital features.
+They were careful to not only focus on the tech, understanding that to feel like a comfortable, homely space, it's necessary to balance analog and digital features.
 For instance, although they revealed their new innovative tech feature HoloActive Touch—a holograph style display that allows you to view and control entertainment and navigation information in mid-air—there was also a garden under the seat, and bookshelves lining the inside of the doors.

 So like with any living room, you can make your guests feel comfortable and also show off your new gadgets.